Barry Cryer tells Harry Mount about working with barely clad ladies at the Windmill Theatre, which is to reopen

 Barry has such a range of references because he’s from what he calls ‘a bridge generation’ between the Tommy Cooper generation, born in the 1920s, and the Ben Elton generation, born in the 1950s.

-Barry turns 85 on 23rd March – and he’s firing on all cylinders.
+Barry turned 86 on 23rd March – and he’s firing on all cylinders.
 He stars in I’m Sorry I Haven’t a Clue.
-He’s presenting a Channel 5 programme on Christmas Shows.
-And he’s MC at Oldie lunches at Simpson’s in the Strand, where he delivers his trademark parrot jokes.
+And, in normal times, he’s MC at Oldie lunches at Simpson’s in the Strand, where he delivers his trademark parrot jokes.

 ‘My longevity is due to cigarettes and lager,’ he says.
 ‘I can’t account for it.
 It’s just a number.
 I don’t know how long I’ve got left.
 I don’t even buy green bananas.’

 Barry knows thousands of jokes and improvises new ones.
-At an Oldie lunch this year, a speaker apologised for forgetting his name.
+At an Oldie lunch last year, a speaker apologised for forgetting his name.
 ‘Don’t worry,’ Barry fired back.
 ‘The name’s Brad Pitt.’

 His evergreen career owes much to his friendliness.
 Gyles Brandreth says, ‘Only people over 80 use a landline nowadays.
 Whenever the phone rings, I say to my wife, “It’ll be either Barry Cryer or Nicholas Parsons,” and it always is.’